EVIDENCE

 a.
 Chemical examiner

 b.
-Chief Inspector of explosives
+Chief Inspector of Explosives

 c.
 Director, Fingerprint Bureau

-d.
 Director, Central Forensic Science Lab.

 e.
 Serologist etc